data-mermaid/mermaid-ingest-docs/README.md

 ## What do you have to do before ingesting records?

-If you don't have a project to ingest your records into, go to [MERMAID Collect](https://collect.datamermaid.org/) to create a new project.
+If you don't have a project to ingest your records into, go to [MERMAID Collect](https://collect.datamermaid.org /) (or [MERMAID Collect dev](https://dev-collect.datamermaid.org/) for dev, etc.) to create a new project.
 Your project must include all Sites, Mangement Regimes and Observers that are used in your CSV data.
-Where sites and mangement regimes' names match the names used in the CSV file and the emails of the observers match the observer emails used in the CSV file.
+Sites and mangement regimes' names match the names used in the CSV file, and the emails of the observers match the observer emails used in the CSV file.
 Below is an illustration of a CSV file and site, management regimes and observer records that have been added to a project using the Collect application.

 ![Setup](/assets/setup.png)

 ## How to ingest records?

-1. Set environment, `Use Local`, `Use Dev`, or `Use Prod`
+1. Set environment: `Use Local`, `Use Dev`, or `Use Prod`

-2. Change `<PROJECT>` placeholder that can be found in the URL section of Insomina, to the project id in that you will be ingesting records into.
+2. Change `<PROJECT>` placeholder that can be found in the URL section of Insomina to the id of the project that you will be ingesting records into.

 Example: